 QUIST-ARCTON: Despite his horrific burns, Kili believes Sudan and South Sudan can live in peace side by side.
 The young amputee mother says it's in God's hands whether her infant son grows up in peace.

 Ofeibea Quist-Arcton, NPR News, Panakuach, South Sudan.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.